More Details on Seeking North Carolina Zoning Variances

 In general, "unnecessary hardship" is not deemed to exist where the applicant has suffered or will suffer only a monetary loss.
 That is a factor to be considered, but, generally, something more is required.
 As an example, in one North Carolina reported decision, the courts overturned an approved variance because the only justification was that the landowner would have to spend money to relocate a concrete slab to comply with a zoning setoff ordinance.Contact Experienced Mecklenburg County Zoning Variance Attorneys Today

 For more information, and to schedule a confidential consultation with experienced and dedicated property law attorneys in Charlotte, contact Arnold & Smith, PLLC.
 Use our “Contact” page or give us a call at 704-370-2828.
-We handle land use, zoning and condemnation legal matters in Mecklenburg County and throughout North Carolina and have offices in Charlotte, Lake Norman and Union County.
+We handle land use, zoning and condemnation legal matters in Mecklenburg County and elsewhere in North Carolina.
+We have offices in Charlotte, Lake Norman and Union County.